Brett-Grossman/Real-Ghosts-Tor/pproject_overview.md

     log in to an account with a property with multiple offers accept an offer
     view your sold properties
-    bookmark 2 properties on one account
-    bookmark one of the same properties on another account view the bookmarks
+    bookmark 2 properties on one account, log off and unbookmark then rebookmark bookmark one of the same properties on another account view the bookmarks
     play the rhythm game